Aloha, and welcome to our Maui Tourism Guide, everything you need to know for an incredible visit to Maui, Hawaii.

 Upcountry Maui is a unique location, unique in its non-uniqueness.
 It’s quite easy to forget you are on a tropical island in the middle of the Pacific it has a much more Rural mainland look and feels about the place.
 A stay here would be quite unlike anywhere on the island.
 It’s a long way from the tropical beach holiday most are looking for.

 Kahului is Maui’s major center.
 But we don’t consider it a tourist location and it’s not where we would base a Stay on Maui.
 There are options there some of which are ok, but we don’t come to Maui to stay in a built-up city area.

-On the whole, the weather in Maui is stale and warm all year round.
-However due to the position of the island in the middle of the Pacific and it’s mountainous terrain it has many different microclimates and weather can vary drastically during the same day.
+On the whole, the weather in Maui is stable and warm all year round.
+However, due to the position of the island in the middle of the Pacific and its mountainous terrain it has many different microclimates and weather can vary drastically during the same day.
 All that lush greenery that makes Maui so Idyllic has to get its water from somewhere and rain is a daily occurrence on Maui.
 But it rarely rains everywhere on the island with parts not seeing rain for years at a time. while other parts are some of the wettest on earth.
 Unsurprisingly tourist locations have sprung up in the areas most prone to good weather.
 Where rain is nothing more than a good short sprinkling and often at night.

 The main message is Sun and good weather can be found most days throughout the year in the tourist areas.
 To the point, the weather can be almost ignored when choosing a date.
 Busyness and hotel prices are a far greater concern.